clinicedc/edc-pharmacy/docs/confirm_transferred_stock_at_site.rst

    :width: 600

-and transcribe the reference number, location and items from the Stock transfer manifest
+and transcribe the reference number, location and number of items from the Stock transfer manifest

 .. image:: images/confirm_transferred_stock_at_site_dialogue.png
    :width: 300

+Click ``submit``

 .. attention::
     next steps to be written